wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.6.7 =
+* Improved security for Cloudflare customers to prevent spoofing attacks and protect when a hacker bypasses Cloudflare proxies.
+* Added clear explanation of what increasing AJAX polling time does on options page.
+* Fixed issue with Wordfence detecting itself as malware.
+We messed up the version number in previous release.

 = 3.6.6 =
 * Added option to change AJAX polling frequency